adamStawarek/SettlementSimulation/Readme.md

 If that would happen some of the buildings and roads will be destroyed depeing of the type of the mutation.(See 'Mutations').

 ### Division simulation time into 3 epochs
+When settlement reaches New level of development
+We unlock generation of building Types u available
+In previous iterations.
+These levels are called 'epochs' and symbolize how well settlement is developer.
+Conditions for setting next epoch:
+-1st epoch
+ 500 buildings
+ 1 markets
+ 3 taverns
+-2nd epoch
+ 3000 buildings
+ 1 administraton building
+ 2 schools
+ 1 church
+-3rd epoch
+ 3000 buildings
+ 1 port
+ 1 university.

 ### Mutations

+In simulation mutations were introduced
+To imidiate natural disasters that can occur
+In settlements.
+Two Types of These mutations are supported:
+1) Flood: all roads and buildings near
+ BIG enough water aquen are removed from settlement.
+2) Earthquake: randomly remove buildings
+Across whole settlement.
+Older buildings
+ARe more próba le to ne removed
+3) Fire:

 ### Types of structures that can be generated in the simulation
 * Buildings